hyv3m1nd/internal_carotid_arteries_diameter_analysis/README.md

 Credit to Scott Collins for the clinical workflow, segmentations, further data processing resulting in the spreadsheets (not included), and post-automation data processing.

+## Special Thanks
+To Scott Collins, Radiology Technologist, for bringing this project to my attention, exchanging ideas, gathering prototype cases, building 3D models, and providing the coding platform.

 Code written in 2020-2021